Stone fort walls on a grassy headland overlooking the water, with white houses on a hill to the right.

 Group / Coach (10+)Available on request

-Fort Dunree lies about 7 miles (11 km) north of Buncrana on the Inishowen Peninsula.
-It is reachable by car via the N13 and has a free on‑site car park.
-Public transport options include Bus Éireann routes that stop in Buncrana; from there a short taxi ride (≈ 10 min) brings you to the fort’s entrance.
+Fort Dunree lies approximately 7 miles (11 km) north of Buncrana on the Inishowen Peninsula.
+It is easily reachable by car via the N13, with a free on-site car park available.
+Public transport options include Bus Éireann routes stopping in Buncrana; a short taxi ride (roughly 10 minutes) will bring you to the fort entrance.

 • Gift shop